theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/walkthrough_causal_workflow8.md

 # Causal ML: from average effects to targeted intervention

 Everything so far has estimated an **average** shift effect.
-But the manufacturing engineer asks a more specific question: *which machines, on which shifts, are most at risk?* For that, we need heterogeneous treatment effects.
+But the manufacturing engineer asks a more specific question: *which machine types are most affected by being on First Shift?* If the shift effect varies by machine group, we should concentrate interventions --- shift reassignment, extra maintenance, operator support --- on the machines where the risk premium is largest.
+For that, we need heterogeneous treatment effects.

 ## Defining the treatment